carldea/cognitive/README.md

 However, there are drawbacks to the MVC pattern (especially in JavaFX).
 One main drawback is that the controller layer can be difficult (if not impossible) to test.
 It is especially concerning when you are JavaFX developer who has worked with FXML and controller classes.

-The pattern will avoid coupling the UI components, model (data) and presentation logic within a controller class.
-Because UI components are available during runtime it difficult to test interactions (presentation logic) between the model layer and UI.
+The pattern helps avoid coupling UI components, models (data) and presentation logic within a controller class.
+Because UI components are available during runtime it is difficult to test interactions (presentation logic) between the model and UI layers.

 **So, what is a solution?**